Coding rebooted: Computer Science on Brilliant

 Source code for success

-What’s the output of this unique approach?
-A deep understanding of computer science concepts that prepares learners for bigger challenges ahead.
-And by removing the barriers that make programming feel daunting and frustrating, we let people focus on what really matters: the joy of solving problems and building new things.
+The output of this approach is a deeper understanding of computer science concepts that prepares new coders to think and design their programs more systematically.
+By removing the barriers that make programming feel daunting and frustrating, we’re better able to focus learners on the delight of solving problems.

 Want to experience our approach yourself?
 Say “hello, world” to our newly updated course Thinking in Code today.